Monitoring and testing for chronic wasting disease

 - winter severity

-Hunters who harvest a deer from a wildlife management unit within a surveillance area can have the animal tested free of charge.
+Each year during the deer hunting season, we collect samples from these surveillance areas.
+Hunters who harvest a deer from a wildlife management unit within a surveillance area can have their deer tested free of charge.
+Hunters are the primary source of samples and are critical to Ontario’s efforts to detect CWD.

-Fawns under 1 year of age will not be tested as CWD is less likely to be detected in young animals.
+Note: Fawns under 1 year of age are not tested because CWD is less likely to be detected in young animals.

-Sampling will not prevent hunters from consuming the meat or having the head mounted.
-Read chronic wasting disease and human health section for more information.
+Sampling does not prevent hunters from consuming the meat or, in most cases, having the head mounted.
+Learn more about safe handling, chronic wasting disease and human health.

-- are required to provide the date and general location of the harvest, otherwise the sample will not be tested
+- are required to provide the date and general location of the harvest using the map provided at the depot —without this information the sample will not be tested

 - should make deposits as soon as possible, preferably within 48 hours of harvest or freeze the head until it can be dropped off